yetanalytics/re-route/README.md

 #### `[::re-route/navigate route-name path-params query-params fragment]`

-Navigate to a new route with these parameters, and calls `.pushState` on the history stack.
+Navigate to a new route with these parameters, and calls [`.pushState`](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState) on the history stack.

 #### `[::re-route/navigate-replace route-name path-params query-params fragment]`

-Same as `::re-route/navigate`, but calls `.replaceState` on the history stack instead.
+Same as `::re-route/navigate`, but calls [`.replaceState`](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState) on the history stack instead.
+This will, unlike `.pushState`, _not_ push the current page onto the history stack.

 #### `[::re-route/set-prevent-nav ?text]`

-Sets navigation prevention, which will cause navigation away from the current page to trigger a confirm dialog. `?text` sets the confirm dialog text (for non-`beforeunload` dialogs).
+Sets navigation prevention, which will cause navigation away from the current page to trigger a confirm dialog. `?text` sets the confirm dialog text (for non-[`beforeunload`](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event) dialogs).

 #### `[::re-route/unset-prevent-nav]`